Altinity/argocd-examples-clickhouse/README.md

-# Example ArgoCD application definitions for ClickHouse analytic applications.
+# Example ArgoCD application definitions for ClickHouse analytic applications

+In this project you'll find ArgoCD applications and instructions to stand up a full analytic stack based on ClickHouse in a Kubernetes cluster.

 ## Prerequisites